Media ethics: Similarities between media ethics and other fields of applied ethics

 covered extensively in business ethics (as well as medical and environmental ethics).

 Differences between media ethics and other fields of applied ethics

 The issues of freedom of speech and aesthetic values (taste) are primarily at home in media ethics.
 However a number of further issues distinguish media ethics as a field in its own right.

 A theoretical issue peculiar to media ethics is the identity of observer and observed.
 The press is one of the primary guardians in a democratic society of many of the freedoms, rights and duties discussed by other fields of applied ethics.
-In media ethics the ethical obligations of the guardians themselves comes more strongly into the foreground.
+In media ethics the ethical obligations of the guardians themselves come more strongly into the foreground.
 Who guards the guardians?
 This question also arises in the field of legal ethics.